codingshot/codingshot/README.md

-﻿# Build Minority Programmers w/ Us 🛠️🌈
- ## Passion for Building the Decentralized Web & Empowering Marginalized Communities through Software
+﻿# Build the open funding stack with us

 <!--